Digital Marketing • Social Media • Search Marketing

 • Conversion potential — Can this buyer realistically move through your process?

-This step matters because the wrong buyer can make every part of the system look weaker than it actually is.
+This step matters because the wrong buyer can make every part of the revenue system look weaker than it actually is.

 A poor-fit lead may engage with your marketing, book a call, and enter the pipeline, but that does not mean they are a real revenue opportunity.